hyeong0113/vanRestaurantApp/README.md

 # vanRestaurantApp
 ## Description
-vanRestaurantApp is an application to recommend 19 restaurants vanRestaurantApp recommends 19 restaurants and the top rated restaurant nearby your location.
-There are nothing to do!
-Just open the application and wait for the result.
+vanRestaurantApp is an application to recommend 19 restaurants vanRestaurantApp recommends 19 restaurants and the top rated restaurant nearby your location or anywhere you want!.
+Select the option and wait for the list.

 This project is based on Node.js for backend and React.js for frontend.
 For the backend, MVC model is used with axios.
 Also, MongoDB is used to store the top rated restaurant in your location.